// origins

 // the name

-This wild hillside, known as Burnt Hill, is named after the fires early settlers used to revitalize the land.
-In the early 1800's farmers found it difficult to grow crops on this steep and rocky hill, so instead they burned timber to make charcoal, lye and potash for cooking, soap making and fertilizer.
+This wild hillside, known as Burnt Hill, gets its name from the fires early settlers used to revitalize the land.
+In the 1800s, farmers found it difficult to grow crops on this steep, rocky ground — so instead, they burned timber to make charcoal, lye, and potash for cooking, soap making, and fertilizer.

 // The Mark